annelbcodes/argus/README.md

 * No logging, no collection of any information

-* Only outbound communication is the required checking of your addresses via **haveibeenpwned** website.
-You can check their [FAQs](https://haveibeenpwned.com/FAQs) page further details.
+* The only outbound communication is the required checking of your addresses via **haveibeenpwned** website.
+You can check their [FAQs](https://haveibeenpwned.com/FAQs) page further details on how they check your emails/passwords/.

 ### Pre-requisites